book notes: Night of Knives by Ian C. Esslemont (Malazan)

 Location: Malaz Isle (at this point I have no clue if this is important or not, but, since it is called the Malazan Empire…CLUE!)

-Same timeframe and location as the prologue of GARDENS OF THE MOON.
+NIGHT OF KNIVES has the same timeframe and location as the prologue of GARDENS OF THE MOON.

 Captain Murl’s ship, Rheni’s Dream, is getting stuck in ice south of Malaz Isle and his men are freezing to death.
 Ice riders pass them riding the sea and the ice, apparently heading for the Isle.